bdwyz/100-days-of-code/log.md

 **Thoughts:** Pretty Cool, I never wrote in JS before.
 Got a little confusing but i figured it out.
 Looking forward to more JS stuff.

+### Day 4: January 10th, 2018

+**Today's Progress**: Finished my Tribute Page on CodePen.io.
+Check it out: https://codepen.io/Bdwyz/full/vpRbbP/.

+**Thoughts:** First time working on Code Pen but I got the hang of it. deff coded for more then an hour today but I feel like I'm starting to memorize the code now. feels good to code fluently.